About the Program

 Juan Pablo Arias

-Director LAC en Mastercard Center for Inclusive Growth
+Director LAC at Mastercard Center for Inclusive Growth

-Country Manager - Argentina en Moody's Investors Service
+Country Manager - Argentina at Moody's Investors Service

 Rafa de la Guia